open-condo-software/condo/README.md

 yarn workspace @app/condo start
 ```

-Now open your browser and head to http://localhost:3000 - you should see condo interface
+Now open your browser and head to http://localhost:3000 - you should see condo app

 Login and password can be found in `initialData.js`